Best Stump Grinders in 2026: Rent vs Buy for Homeowners

 This is the most important decision, and most people get it wrong by defaulting to DIY when hiring would've been cheaper.

-The math works out: a single stump professionally removed costs $120-$210.
-Renting a grinder yourself costs $150-$300 for the day plus a trailer to haul it, plus your Saturday, plus the risk of hitting a water line.
+The math works out: a single stump professionally removed costs mid-range.
+Renting a grinder yourself costs mid-range for the day plus a trailer to haul it, plus your Saturday, plus the risk of hitting a water line.
 For one or two stumps, just hire someone.

 For 3-5 stumps, renting makes sense.
-Home Depot rents handlebar models starting around $85-$160/day.
-Local equipment rental yards typically stock better machines for $200-$300/day.
-You'll need a way to transport it — most rental places offer trailer rental for an additional $50-$60.
+Home Depot rents handlebar models starting in the budget-friendly tier per day.
+Local equipment rental yards typically stock better machines for daily rental rates.
+You'll need a way to transport it — most rental places offer trailer rental for an additional entry-level fee.

 Plan for more time than you think.
 Your first stump will take twice as long as you expect while you learn the machine.
 Budget 30-60 minutes per stump for a small-to-medium stump (under 18 inches), and 1-3 hours for anything bigger.
 Hardwoods like oak and maple take longer than softwoods like pine.